 Kuntau The kuntau aspect of Zenshida'i training develops the body-mind, and entails stretching and strengthening exercises, as well as various methods of physical conditioning, including forms designed for the development of correct body mechanics and correct structural lineation.

-Bela Diri The bela diri aspect of Zenshida'i training develops specific techniques in informal environments, and entails development of practical applications of specific combat techniques- with and without weapons- in a manner that honors the Chinese-Indonesian heritage of the system.
-Pencak Silat-Serak The pencak silat-serak aspect of Zenshida'i training further develops all previously learned principles, and includes the development of higher-level skillsets, for instance, the study war and the realities of hand-to-hand combat, via chan and qigong, which is available only to initiated disciples of Zenshida'i Silat-Serak.
+Bela Diri The bela diri aspect of Zenshida'i training develops specific techniques in informal environments primarily via two-person drills, and entails the development of practical applications of specific combat techniques- with and without weapons- in a manner that honors the Chinese-Indonesian heritage of the system.
+Pencak Silat-Serak The pencak silat-serak aspect of Zenshida'i training further develops all previously learned principles, and includes the development of higher-level disciplines- for instance, the study war and the realities of hand-to-hand combat-, via chan and qigong, which is available only to initiated disciples of Zenshida'i Silat-Serak.